peiwal11/doedoedoe/README.md

-This is a project of nginx and python server combination.
+This project involves combining Nginx and Python servers within Docker containers.

-One could use ngi build.sh to build an nginx image, and don't forget to use chmod +x build.sh to make sure build.sh could be execute.
+Use the build.sh script in the ngi directory to build the Nginx image.
+Don't forget to use chmod +x build.sh to make sure build.sh is executable.

-One then use build.sh in py dir to build an python server image, also don't forget to revise the it to be able to execute.
+Use the build.sh script in the py directory to build the Python server image.
+Also, remember to make the script executable by revising it accordingly.

-Finally one could run docker-compose.yml at , to run these two service all in once.
+Finally, run the docker-compose.yml file in the py directory to start both services at once.